Minimizing communication in the multidimensional FFT: Conclusions

 \section{Conclusions}

-We have developed an efficient and scalable multidimensional FFT algorithm that has a single all-to-all communication superstep, that starts and ends in the same distribution, and that can use up to $\sqrt{N}$ processors (or slightly less if the array size in some dimensions is not square).
-We have implemented this algorithm in a program FFTU and tested it on a distributed-memory parallel architecture, comparing it to two state-of-the-art programs, PFFT and FFTW.
+We have developed an efficient and scalable multidimensional FFT algorithm that has a single all-to-all communication superstep, that starts and ends in the same distribution, and that can use up to $\sqrt{N}$ processors (or slightly less if the array size in some dimensions is not a square number).
+We have implemented this algorithm in a program FFTU and tested it on a distributed-memory parallel architecture, comparing it to three state-of-the-art programs, FFTW, PFFT, and heFFTe.
 Our program FFTU uses FFTW for its local computations and it calls MPI for its communication.
 We can view our package FFTU as an extension of FFTW, in the same way as PFFT can be considered an extension.

-Overall, FFTU performs on par with PFFT and FFTW if the output distribution need not be the same as the input distribution and FFTU outperforms PFFT and FFTW if these distributions must be the same.
+Overall, FFTU performs on par with PFFT and FFTW if the output distribution need not be the same as the input distribution, and FFTU outperforms PFFT and FFTW if these distributions must be the same.
 There are some fluctuations in the behavior of the three programs, which we cannot completely explain, because of shared-memory effects and highly optimized implementations of PFFT and FFTW incorporating multiple algorithms for global communication.
+FFTU outperforms heFFTe with the Intel MKL library as sequential kernel, but this might be different for heFFTe with FFTW as its sequential kernel.

-The most important application of our algorithm will most likely be the 3D case, because of the single all-to-all communication superstep where PFFT and FFTW need two, and even three in case the output distribution needs to be the same as the input distribution.
+The most important application of our algorithm will most likely be the 3D case, because of our single all-to-all communication superstep, where PFFT and FFTW need two or even three in case the output distribution needs to be the same as the input distribution.
 Another important application would be the case where the input array is very rectangular, with one dimension much larger in size than the others.
-Here, the advantage is better scalability, because we can still use $\sqrt{N}$ processors, where the other methods are limited by the size of the smallest dimension.
+Here, the advantage is better scalability, because we can still use $\sqrt{N}$ processors, where the other methods are limited by the size of the smallest dimensions.